 Academic Scholar Award – Kim Colvert

-Colvert, a chemistry professor in the College of Arts and Sciences who has been with Ferris since 1988, was awarded the Academic Scholar Award.
+Colvert, a chemistry professor in the College of Arts, Sciences and Education who has been with Ferris since 1988, was awarded the Academic Scholar Award.
 The award recognizes a member of the academic community who has demonstrated excellence in research, inquiry and/or scholarship, with scholarship emphasis on discovery, integration, application and teaching.

 Colvert spends her summers, and has spent several sabbatical leaves, conducting collaborative